Master Arts and Cultural Management: Erfahrungsberichte

 What knowledge from your studies has helped you the most in your job so far?

 The multidisciplinary and the management skills that I learnt thanks to my studies at Leuphana professional school.
-These skills that are not limited to culture and arts
+These skills that are not limited to culture and arts.

 What advice would you give others about studying while working?

-The program is very flexible and has a lot of online content.
+The programme is very flexible and has a lot of online content.
 Even if one is overwhelmed with daily work duties; all webinars and recorded or pre-recorded, thus, it is possible to watch any seminar at the time that suits their schedule.

 There are many videos and content online that explain the course in details, in addition to online brochures and immediate feedback from the course’s coordinators.